fmedery/reference-architecture-gcp/README.md

    You will need to ensure your Google Cloud account has appropriate permissions on the project you wish to provision in.

-4. Set the `HUMANITEC_TOKEN` environment variable to an appropriate Humanitec API token with the `Administrator` role on the Humanitec Organization.
+4. [Create an appropriate Humanitec API](https://developer.humanitec.com/platform-orchestrator/reference/api-references/#generate-an-api-token) with the `Administrator` role on the Humanitec Organization and set the `HUMANITEC_TOKEN` environment variable.

    For example: